 It's important to consider the steepness of the slope before installing riprap.
 A 2:1 ratio is generally the steepest a slope should be when using riprap.
 This means the slope should extend horizontally at least 2 feet for every 1 foot of drop.
 In other words, if the horizontal distance from the top edge of the slope to the bottom of the slope is 100 feet, the height from the bottom of the slope to the top should be no more than 50 feet.
 Slopes greater than 2:1 can cause the riprap to fall down, which actually can increase the amount of erosion.

 Smaller rocks can be used if you choose to go with grouted riprap.
 This means the rocks will be interlocked with grout and cement, but maintaining this type of riprap sometimes can be more challenging.
 Grouted riprap must be securely protected against toe scour or undermining, and it cannot be self-repair like the ordinary installation.
 After every storm or major runoff event, the system needs to be inspected and maintained.
 If the wire mesh or the stone has been damaged or altered, be sure to repair it immediately to prevent a cascade effect with the whole system.

 Erosion Control Costs

 The cost of riprap varies depending on location and the type of material selected.
-A cost of $35 to $50 per square yard of nongrouted riprap can be used as a basic quote, while grouted riprap ranges from $45 to $60 per square yard.
-These costs will depend on the availability of resources, accessibility and total area to be covered.
+A cost of $35 to $50 per square yard of ungrouted riprap can be used as a basic quote, while grouted riprap ranges from $45 to $60 per square yard.
+These costs will depend on the availability of resources, accessibility, and the total area to be covered.